Indigo Nights

-Indigo Nights is a live album by Prince, mainly comprising songs played live during some of the aftershows at the indigO_{2} night club in London in 2007.
+Indigo Nights is a live album by Prince, mainly comprising songs played live during some of the aftershows at the indigO_{2} music venue in London in 2007.
 It contains nine live versions of previously released Prince songs, four cover songs, one new song and a monologue.

 The CD was only sold coupled with the 21 Nights coffee table book which was released on September 30, 2008.

 The book reached number 9 on The New York Times best selling hardcover nonfiction titles.

 In 2018 the album was released digitally on music platforms Tidal, Spotify, iTunes Store and Apple Music by NPG Records.